Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 | IQN | Service IP | Service state | LUN | LINSTOR state |

-📝 Note: The LINSTOR state may show as Degraded for a while after creating the target.
+📝 NOTE: The LINSTOR state might show as Degraded for a while after creating the target.
 This is because DRBD is still synchronizing the data between the nodes.
-The target stays accessible during this process, and the LINSTOR state will change to OK on its own after a while.
+The target stays accessible during this process, and the LINSTOR state will eventually change to OK on its own.

-You can check the synchronization progress by running linstor resource list.
+You can check the synchronization progress by entering a linstor resource list command.

 You can now connect to the iSCSI target by specifying its service IP.
 Consuming the exported storage with an iSCSI initiator is outside the scope of this guide, but this topic is well-documented elsewhere.
-For example, you can refer to Red Hat’s Product Documentation or the VMware docs.
+For example, you can refer to Red Hat documentation or VMware documentation.

 Conclusion and Next Steps